Jurors hear about blue rain jacket in Alex Murdaugh trial

 Seckinger said she confronted Murdaugh about almost $800,000 in missing law firm fees on the day of the killings.
 But during the conversation, Murdaugh found out doctors had told his father he would die within days.
 Seckinger said all the grief ended the investigation into the missing fees until things settled down.

-After an extensive investigation, the firm determined that Murdaugh took more than $2.8 million from clients, and it is paying them everything they were owed, Seckinger said.
+After an extensive investigation, the firm determined that Murdaugh took more than $5 million from clients, and it is in the process of paying them everything they were owed, Seckinger said.

+For nearly two hours, Seckinger went over dozens of checks Murdaugh sent to his fake company.
+Prosecutor Creighton Waters would ask the client’s name, the amount and the endorsing signature.
+Then he asked why the law firm had to pay the money back.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.